VHDPlus/vhdplus-website/docs/ide/teamexplorer.md

 ## How the Team Explorer works
 The Team Explorer features an integrated source control using Git.
-It helps you keeping track of changes in your project, comparing and syncing them with Git providers like Github, Azure or others.
+It helps you keeping track of changes in your project, comparing and syncing them with Git providers like GitHub, Azure or others.
 This way you can not only make sure that your code is safe, but also helps you to work comfortably on your projects with a team.
 If you already have experience with Git in other IDEs like Visual Studio Code you should feel used to the Team Explorer immediately.